INFORMSJoC/2019.0902/README.md

 ```

 ## Description
+PyMOSO is software for solving multi-objective simulation optimization (MOSO) problems and for creating, comparing, and testing MOSO algorithms.

 The initial release of PyMOSO contains solvers that implement four total algorithms, in alphabetical order: R-MinRLE, R-PE, R-PERLE, and R-SPLINE.
 The algorithms R-MinRLE, R-PE, R-PERLE were introduced in the following paper: